Business Victoria | 19 September 2022

 While the name sounds bleak, Black Friday is the biggest shopping day of the year in the United States – and one of the most popular worldwide.
 Every year, the day after Thanksgiving, stores throw their doors open to swarms of camped-out shoppers on the hunt for a bargain (or many).

-The day is a favourite pastime for many US consumers and as Australians aren’t ones to miss out on an event (we even weaseled our way into Eurovision), shoppers and retailers have quickly taken to Black Friday since it first graced our shores 10 years ago.
-In 2020, Australia was ranked third
+The day is a favourite pastime for many US consumers but Australians aren’t ones to miss out on an event (we even weaseled our way into Eurovision), so shoppers and retailers have quickly taken to Black Friday since it first graced our shores 10 years ago.

-Between Black Friday and Cyber Monday in the US is Small Business Saturday.
+Wedged between Black Friday and Cyber Monday is Small Business Saturday.
 The latest addition to the Black Friday weekend, the day is a reminder to shoppers to keep it local and visit smaller brick-and-mortar stores.

-The past 2 years have fortified the ‘shop local’ movement.
+The past few years have fortified the ‘shop local’ movement.
 A 2020 survey by CouriersPlease found that 4 out of 5 Australian shoppers would choose to support small and local businesses over big, global brands.
-This means there’s no better year to spread the word about Small Business Saturday on 27 November.
+This means there’s no better way to spread the word about your business than Small Business Saturday on 26 November.

-Black Friday isn’t just a day anymore but the kickstart to the shopping season.
-Cyber Monday falls on the Monday after Black Friday – 29 November this year.
-As the name suggests, the day promotes online shopping, gaining prominence over the years as more retailers and consumers turn to eCommerce.
+Cyber Monday falls on the Monday after Black Friday – 28 November this year.
+As the name suggests, the day was created to promote online shopping.
+It’s gained prominence over the years as more retailers and consumers turn to eCommerce.

 If you’re not set up for eCommerce, now might be the time to look into it.
 The increase in international brands in Australia, and ease and convenience of online shopping, has pushed the Boxing Day sales more online each year.

-Love it or loathe it, these shopping sale days are here to stay and the trend towards online shopping is showing no sign of slowing down.
+Love them or loathe them, these shopping sale days are here to stay and online shopping is showing no sign of slowing down.

-It’s time for small, local businesses to jump on board.
-So, make sure your marketing efforts now will keep customers coming back for the rest of the shopping season and the next.
+It’s time for small, local businesses to jump on board mega sales days.
+So make sure your marketing efforts now keep customers coming back for years to come.